 Internships can be arranged for any setting related to a student's career goals.
 The internship usually takes place in a professional workplace under the supervision of an experienced professional, whereby a high degree of responsibility is placed on the student.
-Internships can be part-time or full-time and must be paid.
+Internships can be part-time or full-time.
 Internships must be approved in advance by the Institute.